ahmadmdabit/ai-utils-extension/README.md

 - **Real-Time Feedback**: See the live status of each task (`Pending`, `Processing`, `Complete`, `Error`).
 - **Secure API Key Management**: Your Gemini API key is stored securely in local browser storage.
 - **Conditional UI**: The interface intelligently enables and disables options to guide you to a valid configuration.
+- **Language Selection**: Choose from predefined languages or specify a custom language for translations.

 ## 🚀 Tech Stack